-That last point is an especially weird one.
+That last point is a peculiar one.
 Neck training is super common in sports training.
-If you play football or rugby, or if you fight, then you need a thick neck to defend against concussions and knockouts.
+If you play football, rugby, or fight, you need a thick neck to defend against concussions and knockouts.
 Neck size also has a huge impact on how strong and aesthetic someone looks.
 But for some reason, hardly any strength training or powerlifting programs include any neck training.

 - Build a foundation of strength with the big compound lifts, including squats, bench presses, deadlifts, overhead pressing, and chin-ups.
 This is a base of overall strength, not just powerlifting strength.

 - Choose variations that are best for bulking.
-This is going to vary based on your anatomy and experience level, but the guiding principle of exercise selection is specificity, and so we should be choosing our lifts based on which are the best at helping skinny guys bulk up.
+This varies based on your anatomy and experience level, but the guiding principle of exercise selection is specificity.
+We should be choosing our lifts based on which are the best at helping skinny guys bulk up.

 - Focus on the mythical hypertrophy rep range.
-It’s true that you can build muscle with anywhere from 1–40 reps, but you’ll get the most bang for your bulk if you spend most (but not all) of your energy lifting in the 6–12 range (study).
+You can indeed build muscle with anywhere from 1–40 reps, but you’ll still get the most bang for your bulk if you spend most of your time lifting in the 6–12 repetition range (study).

 - Add in accessory exercises.
-You’ll build rounder, fuller and more versatile muscles if you add in biceps curls, lateral raises, chest flyes, and, dare I say, neck curls.
+You’ll build rounder, fuller and more versatile muscles if you add in biceps curls, triceps extensions, lateral raises, chest flyes, and, dare I say, neck curls.